superBirdy/superbirdy.github.io/content/teaching/js/index.md

        • Energy impacts on the environment

-       • Environmental impact on energy
+       • Environmental impacts on energy

        • Air pollution, energy, and air quality